AdrianoDiDio/Medal-Of-Honor-PSX-File-Viewer/docs/README.md

 *GIF taken from Medal Of Honor:Underground showing JIMMY_P1.BSD Model using MOHModelViewer.*

+## Build
+Before building make sure to fetch all the submodules by typing:
+> git submodule --init --recursive

+then type:

+> mkdir Build && cd Build && cmake .. && cmake --build .

+to build it.
+When the build is completed, the executables can be found inside the Build directory under a new directory which has the same name as the executable (E.G:Build/ MOHLevelViewer,Build/MOHModelViewer etc...).
+The directories,created during the build process, will contain everything that it is required by the program in order to run properly.

 ## Programs
 ### MOHLevelViewer
 MOHLevelViewer is able to load and render any level from